gojekfarm/envoy-lb-operator/README.md

 1. Svc deletion wont work since the service can no longer be retrieved via api.
 Need a better way to remove from snapshot.
 2. Takes time for envoy to reflect changes.

+# TODO
+* read map[cluster]kafkacarlable from config
+* add test for serve
+* add test multiple loadbalancer updating snapshot
+* synchronize goroutines on interrupt
+* Stop operator if there's error with kube handler registration
+* Remove svc from filter chains on svc deletion
+* make fmt as loggers with loglevel